ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 #### 2.4.1.3 Find a Center
-An Individual may opt to  perform text search to find a center based on which the system displays the registration centers It is a contextual search where the individual selects a search criteria and based on the search enters text.
+An Individual may opt to  perform text search to find a center based on which the system displays the registration centers It is a contextual search where the individual selects a search criteria and based on the selected search criteria enters relevant text.
 The First Registration Center as per the search criteria is shown to the Individual on Map by default